qiskit-community/qiskit-translations/README.md

 # Qiskit Documentation Localization

-- For requesting for new language
+- For requesting for new language, create an [Issue](https://github.com/Qiskit/qiskit-translations/issues/new)
 - Get access to crowdin by adding name to the [LOCALIZATION_CONTRIBUTORS](LOCALIZATION_CONTRIBUTORS) list and sign the CLA.
----